Strike by Heathrow workers suspended to allow more talks

 “Unite will not be making any further comment while talks are ongoing.”

-Heathrow has already cancelled around 177 flights tomorrow and Tuesday, causing disruption to passengers.
+Heathrow had already cancelled around 177 flights on Monday and Tuesday, causing disruption to passengers.

-But the scale of disruption would have been worse if tomorrow’s strike had gone ahead.
+But the scale of disruption would have been worse if Monday’s strike had gone ahead.

 Passengers are being urged to check with their airline for the latest news on flights.

+Virgin Atlantic said it would continue with its plan to move a small number of flights to operate from Gatwick Airport.

+“These services will not revert back to the original London Heathrow schedule and will remain in place,” the airline said.

-Unite members, including security staff, firefighters and engineers have voted heavily against a pay offer Heathrow said was worth 7.3% over two-and-a-half years.
+Unite members, including security staff, firefighters and engineers have voted hea against a pay offer Heathrow said was worth 7.3% over two-and-a-half years.

+A Heathrow spokesman said: “We will continue talks with Unite tomorrow and we remain hopeful that we can find a resolution and stop this disruptive and unnecessary threat of strike action.

 - Press Association